anima-wg/brski-cloud/anima-brski-cloud.md

 The well-known URL that is used is specified by the manufacturer when designing it's firmware, and is therefore completely under the manufacturer's control.
 If the manufacturer wishes to change the URL, or discontinue the service, then the manufacturer will need to arrange for a firmware update where appropriate changes are made.

-# YANG extension for Voucher based redirect {#redirected}

-{{RFC8366bis}} contains the two needed voucher extensions: est-domain and additional-configuration which are needed when a client is redirected to a local EST server.

 # IANA Considerations